 The first mention of brick fortifications dates back to the year 1400, when the town belonged to the Duchy of Słupsk.
 Most probably, the construction of the town walls begun in the second half of the 14th century.
 In 1453 the Koszalin Gate was mentioned, and in 1458 the Słupsk Gate.

 The successful development of the town was only slightly halted during the Thirty Years War.
 In the 18th century the condition of the town walls was already defined as bad, and in the 19th century dismantling and demolition began.
+In 1913 the renovation of the Koszalin Gate was carried out, while before 1939 the Słupsk Gate was renewed.

 The ring of the fortifications was in oval shape.
 The town’s area was about 10 hectares and the length of the wall lines was 1,250 meters.
 The main communication axis was from the south to the north and crossed the market.
 On the inner side of the wall was a underwall street.
 Because of the later demolition, it is uncertain whether the town had a full circumference of brick fortifications.
 It is possible that in few places there was only a wooden palisade, and town was protected by the Wieprz river and its backwaters.